jborichevskiy/up-and-to-the-right/content/posts/patch-16.md

 Being there felt simultaneously energizing and draining.
 So much life.
 Parties, museums, dinners, picnics, trees.
 Just meet up and wander: weeks passed in an invigorating blur of stimulation with little time for reflection and self-care.

-Moving from place to place gives you a fresh slate to work with: habits, identity, routine, socialization, diet, sleep, mobility all get
+Moving to a new place gives you a fresh slate to work with: habits, identity, routine, socialization, diet, sleep, mobility all rattled.
 I am no doubt a different person than the one who arrived.
 I'd like to think it's a version of the old Jon that's a little wiser.
 More open to the tiny serendipities that make up the highlights of our hours and days.

-Some of my consciousness that lives on in Mexico City, just like it exists in Sacramento and New York and Austin and Oceanside and Coronado.
+Part of my consciousness lives on in Mexico City, just like it exists in Sacramento and New York and Austin and Oceanside and Coronado.
+Parts of all places live on in me.

 ### driving around Mexico